Other Common Names

 Varies with region, but usually relatively moist, lush, weedy or meadowy areas.
-Meadows, prairies, crop fields, road sides, vacant lots, ditch and stream sides, etc..
+Meadows, prairies, crop fields, road sides, vacant lots, ditch and stream sides, vegetable gardens, etc..

 Wide variety of mostly herbaceous Dicots, but will often also eat herbaceous Monots, leaves of woody plants, will scavenge dead animal matter, etc.

 Overwinters as eggs laid mostly in ground, but sometimes in manure, rotting wood, holes in rocks, etc. Adults in late spring usually live until frost if not eaten or killed by disease.
 Often color darkens noticeably as cool autumn weather sets in.

 This is a very common and sometimes destructive species.
 Its liking of urban habitats, plus bold patterning and large size, tend to get it noticed more than most grasshopper species.